yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 Now that we know what it means to be unusually large or small, we need a method of determining if a specific value of interest is unusually large.
 For example, I have a friend that is 78 inches tall (6' 6").
-I know that he is fairly tall, but is he unusually tall, in the staistical sense?
+I know that he is fairly tall, but is he unusually tall, in the statistical sense?

 When answering this question intuitively, I believe that it is natural to compare my friend to other tall people, asking *What